S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-principle">Principle</dt>
 <dd>A basic idea or rule that guides behavior, or explains or controls how something happens or works.</dd>

+<dt id="entry-requirement">Requirement</dt>
+<dd>A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.</dd>

 <dt id="entry-role">Role</dt>